valencik/mastersAPSC/documents/thesis/thesis.md

 For example, there are 212835 entries[^our-data-set] that span from 1896 to 2014.
 We can answer questions such as "What percentage of all entries are journal articles?"
 As Table @tbl:typesAll shows, the majority of the document types in the NSR are journal articles.
-The next most popular are reports, and conference preceedings.
+The next most popular are reports, and conference proceedings.
 There are fewer books and preprints than there are unknown and unlabeled entries.
 The python code to produce these results is shown in Snippet \ref{blk:typesAllCode}.

-[^our-data-set]: Recall that the data set used in this work is a snapshot of the entire NSR data as dowloaded in January 2014.
+[^our-data-set]: Recall that the data set used in this work is a snapshot of the entire NSR data as downloaded in January 2014.

 Type       Amount   Percentage
 ----       ------   ----------